reactphp/socket/README.md

 ```

 As above, the `$uri` parameter can consist of only a port, in which case the
-server will default to listening on the localhost address `127.0.0.1` and thus
+server will default to listening on the localhost address `127.0.0.1`,
-it will not be reachable from outside of this system.
+which means it will not be reachable from outside of this system.

 In order to use a random port assignment, you can use the port `0`: